Javascript Tutorial-21 How To Use Break And Continue

 Filtering and processing data: Using

-statement within loops, you can filter out specific elements that do not meet certain criteria and process only the desired data. -
+continuestatement within loops, you can filter out specific elements that do not meet certain criteria and process only the desired data. -

 Skipping header or footer processing: In scenarios where you have header or footer data that needs to be ignored during processing, you can use

-to skip the corresponding iterations.
+continueto skip the corresponding iterations.

-With these use cases in mind, you can leverage the power of break
+With these use cases in mind, you can leverage the power of break and continue statements to write more efficient and concise JavaScript code.

 Frequently Asked Questions